-TECHNICAL ISSUE WITH THE UAS Level of integrity TECHNICAL ISSUE Low Medium High OSO #04 UAS developed to authority recognised design standards Criteria The UAS is designed to standards considered adequate by the competent authority and/or in accordance with a means of compliance acceptable to that authority.
+Level of integrity TECHNICAL ISSUE WITH THE UAS Low Medium High OSO #04 UAS developed to authority recognised design standards Criteria The UAS is designed to standards considered adequate by the competent authority and/or in accordance with a means of compliance acceptable to that authority.
 The standards and/or the means of compliance should be applicable to a low level of integrity and the intended operation.
 The UAS is designed to standards considered adequate by the competent authority and/or in accordance with a means of compliance acceptable to that authority.
 The standards and/or the means of compliance should be applicable to a medium level of integrity and the intended operation.
 The UAS is designed to standards considered adequate by the CAAM and/or in accordance with a means of compliance acceptable to that authority.
 The standards and/or the means of compliance should be applicable to a high level of integrity and the intended operation.
-Comments NAAs may define the standards and/or the n neans of compliance they consider adequate.
+Comments In case of experimental flights that investigat standards are not met. te new technical solutions, the competent auth ority may accept that recognised

-TECHNICAL ISSUE WITH THE UAS Level of assurance Low Medium High OSO #04 UAS developed to Criteria Consider the criteria defined in section 1.0 of Appendix 6. authority recognised design standards Comments N/A N/A N/A
+TECHNICAL ISSUE WITH THE UAS Level of assurance TECHNICAL ISSUE WIT I THE UAS Low Medium High OSO #04 UAS developed to Criteria Consider the criteria defined in section 1.0 of Appendix 6. authority recognised design standards Comments CAAM validates the claimed level of integrity.
+CAAM validates the claimed level of integrity.
+N/A